yeyopepe/Many.Validators/README.md

 <br/>The baseline corresponds to the simplest way to validate each case (copy-pasted IF conditional(s) and manual exception throwing).
 Data is provided from supported frameworks but in this table the value is from NET60 benchmarks.
 <br>Results for older frameworks can vary depending the framework (generally older the framework a bit worse the result) and if you force conversions or not (you can check the complete results at Many.Validators.Benchmark/Data).</sub>

 <sub>(**) The way used to check if an array is empty (use of methods Any() or Count() or properties Count or Length) does not change the performance significantly.
-This value is an average value of all cases with a deviation of 0.1.
+This value is an average value of all cases.

 <br/>